 No information developed here.

 Information on fashion increases enormously in the mid-19th century.
-Photography had become commercially viable by the 1840s with the Daguerotype.
-This was a major development because while still expensive, was much less expensive than a a painting.
-It also provide styling, but not color details.
-Furthur advances had made photography much less expensive by the 1860s creating ever increasing numbers of images.
+Photography was perfected amd became commercially viable by the 1840s with the Daguerotype.
+Thius was a photograpgic process invented in France (1839).
+This was a major development because while still expensive, was much less expensive than a painting.
+A substantial part of the population could aford a portrait for the first time in history (1840s).
+Dags provided styling, but not color details.
+Ambrotypes, tin-types and other processes appeared (1850s) further driving down prices.
+These were available in Europe, but only substantial numbers of these images were only available in America.
+Here they were done as cased images that could be carried.
+Further advances had made photography much less expensive by the 1860s creating ever increasing numbers of images.
+Ambrotypes (CDVs and acbinet cards) involved negatives.
+This multiple copies could b made at klow prices.
+This enable copies to be sent to famoly and friends.
+Most of the populatioin could now aford a portait of himself or family.
+As a result, for the first time we have huge numbers of images showing us preciseky how people dressed.
 The concept of the fashion magazine arrived in America during this period.
 While circulation was still limited, fashion information was arriving at the American home as never before.

 Academic sources report that early as the 1830s, social trends like urbanization and industrialization were beginning to change America from the agrarian and craft-based economy of the 18th century.
 These trends became much more pronounced in the 1840s and 50s as America moved toward Civil War.
 The impact was far reaching.
 One result was to create youth who spent more time in school.
 In the early 19th century many children did not attend schools at all or got only a few years of schooling.
 This began to change by mid-century as almost all children received at least some schooling.
 This mean that children were much more dependent on their parents for a longer period.
 Until the early 19th century, most boys lived on the farm or were apreticed at about age 12.
 Boys were still apprenticed in the mid-19th century, but many more boys continued their education for longer periods.
 This development was giving rise to a new phemomenon--youth culture that was to have a great impact on fashion and dress.
 It was to have other benign consequences.
 Pre-Civil War newspapers report youth "gangs" and "juvenile delinquency" in the larger cities.
 [Graebner, pp. 11-13.]